SamGarland/SamGarland/README.md

 # About

+## NB- None of my repos are held publicly due to rules around cheating at the University of East Anglia.
+Please message me to gain access.
+Thanks.

 ## Intro

 I am primarily interested in software engineering and machine learning.
 I am currently undertaking a part-time MSc in Computing Science at UEA, with modules in database manipulation, programming with Python, research methods, data mining, advanced web development, artificial intelligence and a machine learning dissertation project.
 I completed a bootcamp in software engineering, predominantly programming with Python using OOP principles, for which I gained a mark of 100%.
 I have also been learning programming in a web environment through online courses, including HTML, CSS, Javascript, Bootstrap, Django, MySQL.